A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Pessimistic and Opportunistic Strategies

 We next present the regret of our opportunistic approach in Theorem \ref{theorem:regret3}.
 The proof follows a similar approach to that of Theorem \ref{thm: regret 2}.
 We first apply Lemma \ref{lemma:decomp} for the opportunistic approach, where one only needs to plug $\widehat V_t^{\mathbf{opp}}(x)$, $\widehat \pi^{\mathbf{opp}}$ and $\widehat Q_t^{\mathbf{opp}}(x,a)$ into the equation in Lemma \ref{lemma:decomp}.
 Subsequently, we demonstrate that $l_t(x,a)$ is a non-negative term; next, we establish that the term $J_3$ in Lemma \ref{lemma:decomp} is non-positive.
 Finally, we provide an upper bound for the term $J_1$ in Lemma \ref{lemma:decomp}.

-\begin{theorem} With probability at least $1-\sum_{t=1}^T \left[\sum_{a\in\mathcal{A}_t^{\mathcal{D}_N}} N_t(a)^{-1}+\kappa_t \right]$,, the regret function for the proposed opportunistic method satisfies that Moreover, the upper bound is tight in the sense that it is attainable, i.e., there exists a true data-generating process compatible with the observed data distribution, whose regret matches the derived regret bound. \end{theorem}
+\begin{theorem} With probability at least $1-\sum_{t=1}^T \left( \frac{|\mathcal{A}_t^{\mathcal{D}_N}|}{N}+\kappa_t \right)$, the regret function for the proposed opportunistic method satisfies that Moreover, the upper bound is tight in the sense that it is attainable, i.e., there exists a true data-generating process compatible with the observed data distribution, whose regret matches the derived regret bound. \end{theorem}

 By Theorem \ref{theorem:regret3}, the regret of the opportunistic approach aligns with that of the refined pessimistic method.
 Hence, when the behavior policy covers the optimal policy, it also yields a regret of order $O_p\left(\sqrt{\log N/N}\right)$.
 This upper bound is also attainable.
-The proof for Theorem \ref{theorem:regret3} can be found in Section \ref{appendix:mm regret} of Appendix.
+The proof of Theorem \ref{theorem:regret3} is given in the Appendix.